w3c/wai-aria-practices/ARIA/apg/practices/names-and-descriptions/names-and-descriptions-practice.md

         <section id="naming_with_aria-labelledby">
           <h3>Naming with Referenced Content Via <code>aria-labelledby</code></h3>
           <p>
-            The <a href="#aria-labelledby" class="property-reference">aria-labelledby property</a> enables authors to reference other elements on the page to define an accessible name.
+            The <a href="https://w3c.github.io/aria/#aria-labelledby" class="property-reference">aria-labelledby property</a> enables authors to reference other elements on the page to define an accessible name.
             For example, the following switch is named by the text content of a previous sibling element.
           </p>
           <pre><code>